Centre Sporting Events

 fifty years of running these successful meetings there.

 MGCC racing, sprints and hill climbs are well publicised in Safety Fast Magazine.These are speed events, often connected to championships for which an MSUK competition licence is required before one can compete.
 Their website explains how to qualify for a licence.
 There are plenty of clubs in the Midlands organising similar contests enabling the newcomer to plan a season of competition.
+As a way to encourage the younger drivers, all 'Under 21s' qualify for a discounted entry fee.

-the Young Members Branch recently obtained Clubman’s licences.
+Members Branch recently obtained Clubman’s licences.

 The Midland Centre of the MGCCis registered with AWMMC, the Association of West Midlands Motor Clubs.
 This organisation acts as a forum and clearing house for regional motorsport, avoiding date clashes and providing publicity for all the affiliated clubs in the area.